A Tessera SX40 or M2 LED Processor can be locked to any one of its video inputs, bi-/tri-level sync input, or internal timing reference

 Brompton’s first 4K processor and the best LED processor currently available on the market.
-Used in combination with the XD Data Distribution Unit, it provides a comprehensive solution for 4K screens.
+Used with the XD Data Distribution Unit to provide a comprehensive solution for 4K screens.

 A straightforward powerhouse processor built for large, high resolution LED screens, offering fewer creative features for competitive value.

 Designed for creativity, an ideal choice for smaller creative shows and displays that don’t need to output a huge amount of pixels.

 Brompton’s flagship HD LED processor, offering unrivalled creative and colour management features.